wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/2-what-is-msix.md

 MSIX is a Windows app package format that provides a modern packaging experience to all Windows apps.

 You can prepare your application in MSIX package format, which uses container technology to improve application install and uninstall fidelity.
-All MSIX apps write to their own registry and application data folder, and through the operating system, can read the global registry.
+All MSIX apps write to their own registry and application data folder, and and can read the global registry through the operating system.

 The benefits of MSIX include: